gitlovenotwar/quick-full-stack-kit/README.md

 ### Requirements
 ```
-node >= v11.4.0
+node >= v12.13.0
-npm >= v6.4.1
+npm >= v6.12.0
 ```

 ### Commands:
 `npm run server` - to start the server

-`npm run client` - to start the development on client
+`npm run start` - to start the development on client

-`npm run dev` - to start the server and client development at the same time

-`npm run build` - to compile client assets to be deployed
+`npm run build` - to compile client assets to be deployed, it will create `dist` folder on server

 ### Frameworks and Tools